sahib/sahib.github.com/content/homepage/about-me.md

 ---

 Hey there!
 I’m a passionate software developer from Bavaria, <span id="year-count">less than 100</span> years young.
+I like to do everything between Embedded to Backend development, with trips into Frontend and Data land, as long it is Linux based.
 In my spare time I’m an active developer of free (as in freedom and also as in free beer) software.
 See the bottom of this site for some links.
 I also do many other things, which I might write about some day on this page.
 Come say »Hi« if you want to know more.

 Until this happens, have a picture of a cat: